junaidbs/dependency_cleaner/README.md

  You can get the rar to your machine with the following link https://github.com/junaidbs/dependency_cleaner/releases/tag/v0.2.0-alpha

+# HOW ITS WORKS

+Automate these steps

+* Remove dependency
+* Build jar file
+* If ibuild succesfull then
+* Run jar file to ensure no runtime dependency removed
+* If jar run succesfully->dependecy will remove
+* If build failed or run jar failed  ->dependecy  will not delete

 # HOW TO USE
 * Download and extract